itspresto/EGR-345-RecyclingRobot/README.md

 Arduino based ccontainer sorting robot

 Contains two sketches:
-first is for primary sorting mechanism second is for intake machine
+first is for primary sorting mechanism, second is for intake machine